storj/docs/code/Testing.md

 CI environment blocks attempts to use fixed port numbers.

+## Logging

+Use `log := zaptest.NewLogger(t)` as the root logger for services.
+Use `t.Log`, if you need single logging.

+Using `fmt.Print` or other global loggers bypasses built in logging behavior in `testing` package.
+This means that when running tests in parallel logs can appear in wrong places.

-## Avoid mocks
+## Real dependencies

+Use real dependencies that are used in production.
 Avoid using mocks, if possible.
-By using mocks we are not testing the actual system and how the systems work together.
+By using mocks we are not testing the actual system and how the systems work together; hence missing some bugs.

 Package `internal/testplanet` helps to setup a full environment that can be used for testing.
 For the basic examples see https://github.com/storj/storj/blob/master/internal/testplanet/planet_test.go.
 Of course many packages already use it, so refer them for more examples.